 Emerald at a Glance

-Emerald is the stone of successful love — a precious green beryl that opens the heart to unconditional love, nurtures patience, and promotes wisdom, abundance, and the deep fulfillment of lasting partnership.
+Emerald is the stone of love that actually lasts — a green beryl that opens the heart to real partnership, teaches patience, and draws in abundance and wisdom.

-Those in long-term relationships seeking to deepen love, people working on self-love and emotional openness, and anyone attracting abundance and prosperity
+Couples in long-term relationships, people working on self-love and emotional openness, and anyone who wants to attract abundance

 Cleanse under cool running water briefly; charge under moonlight; avoid heat, chemicals, and ultrasonic cleaners